Multi-party Semi-quantum Secret Sharing Protocol based on Measure-flip and Reflect Operations: Security analysis

 \subsection{The entangle-measure attack}

-Eve performs $(U_E,U_F)$ on the target qubit and her probe $|0\rangle_E$ and then measures her probe to extract useful information.
+The entangle-measure attack attack is one of the typical attack methods.
+Specifically, Eve will perform $(U_E,U_F)$ on the target qubit and her probe $|0\rangle_E$ and then she will measure her probe to extract useful information.
 Here, $U_E$ is the attack operator applied on the qubits sent from Alice to Bob$_i$ while $U_F$ is the attack operator applied on the qubits sent from Bob$_i$ to Alice.
-The effect of $(U_E, U_F)$ on the target qubit is described as follows \cite{22}:
+The effect of $(U_E, U_F)$ on the target qubit is described as follows \cite{20}:

 and

 where $T$ and $E$ represent the target qubit and Eve's probe, respectively.
 Since $U_E$ and $U_F$ are unitary, which imply $|\alpha|^2+|\beta|^2=1$, $|\mu_{\omega}|^2+|\nu_{\omega}|^2=1$, and $\omega=0,1,2,3$.